-The word ‘Tsingy’ is indigenous to the Malagasy language means ‘walking on tip toes’ or ‘the place where one cannot walk barefoot’ demonstrating how sharp they are to touch.
-To reach the area, we drove from Belo and crossed the Tsiribhina River by loading the 4×4’s on the ferry, three at a time.
-Bear in mind, the ferry stops running at 6pm when planning your trip.
+The word ‘Tsingy’ is indigenous to the Malagasy language and means ‘walking on tip toes’ or ‘the place where one cannot walk barefoot’ demonstrating how sharp they are to touch.

 ‘Grands Circuits’ Trek

-On arrival, we were introduced to our guides Deepo & Tivi who gave us a briefing on the rules for the park.
-As it is considered a sacred place, you cannot point, no smoking and ask the guide if you need to pee, they will tell you where you’re allowed to.
+On arrival, we were introduced to our guides Deepo & Tivi who gave us a briefing on the rules of the park.
+As it is considered a sacred place, you cannot point, no smoking, and ask the guide if you need to pee, they will tell you where you’re allowed to.

-Next, we were fitted with harnesses for the via ferrata on our trek.
+Next, we were fitted with harnesses for the Ferrata on our trek.
 The trail is only 3km but does take around 4 hours to complete with the climbing up rocks and tricky manoeuvres under the razor-sharp rocks.
-The infrastructure created with fixed cables, ladders and bridges was excellent and felt safe at all times.
+The infrastructure created with fixed cables, ladders, and bridges was excellent and felt safe at all times.

 ‘Petits Circuits’ Trek